Raffan Kelaher & Thomas’ weekly auctions are amongst the largest in Australia.

 For each lot you want to leave a bid on, you indicate the maximum amount you would like to spend, and we will bid up to that amount.
 We don’t start at that amount!
 Absentee bids must be within or over the estimated price.

-For some auction sales, you may be able to bid online, live during the auction.
-See our website for more information.
+For some auctions, you can bid online, live during the auction.

 What costs are involved?

 Auctioneers charge a “buyer’s premium” to cover their costs.
 This is a percentage fee on the hammer price of each lot.
-Our buyer’s premium is 20.9 per cent, which is lower than many of our competitors.
+Our buyer’s premium is 20.9 per cent, or 23.9 per cent if bidding online, which is lower than many of our competitors.
 This includes GST.